North American Veterinary Licensing Examination (NAVLE®)

-Candidates are provided important NAVLE information on an ongoing basis via e-mail correspondence from the NBVME.
+Candidates are provided important NAVLE information on an ongoing basis via e-mail correspondence from our office.
 Information regarding accessing and printing NAVLE Scheduling and Admission Permits on-line is also provided via e-mail.
-You should ensure that any SPAM filters installed on your computer allow incoming e-mail messages from e-mail addresses ending in "nbvme.org".
+You should ensure that any spam filters installed on your computer allow incoming e-mail messages from e-mail addresses ending in "nbvme.org".

 What about candidates with disabilities?

 Candidates with documented disabilities must request specific accommodations prior to, or at the time of their initial application to the licensing board (or to their board's designated NAVLE processor).
-The licensing board (or its designated processor), in cooperation with the NBVME and the testing company, will work with you to provide accommodations that are appropriate to your disability.
-It takes time to review the documentation necessary to approve test accommodations, so submitting your application and accommodation materials early is encouraged.
+The licensing board (or its designated processor), in cooperation with our organization and the testing coordinator, will work to provide accommodations that are appropriate for a candidate's disability.
+It takes time to review the documentation necessary to approve test accommodations, so submission of application and accommodation materials early is encouraged.
 Click here for additional information on requesting testing accommodations for the NAVLE.

-Can you explain the score reporting consent statement on the NBVME application form?
+Can you explain the score reporting consent statement on the ICVA application form?

 Does that apply to all candidates?